Why I Don’t Use a Hydrometer to Measure Specific Gravity

 If you found this article useful, please share this post or leave a comment below.

-If you haven’t seen it yet, I created a free, full colour, step by step guide to measuring specific gravity for repeatable glaze results.
+If you haven’t seen it yet, I created a free, full colour, step by step guide to measuring specific gravity (the accurate way) for repeatable glaze results.
 It includes a one page summary that you can print out and take into your studio.
 I hope you find it useful!

 Join the Community